One of the more common board game buying dilemmas I keep encountering is Mage Knight vs Gloomhaven.

-- Mage Knight is played in traditional turn by turn fashion, while Gloomhaven introduces innovative simultaneous play.
+- Mage Knight is played in traditional turn-by-turn fashion, while Gloomhaven introduces an innovative simultaneous play.
 All players play their cards at the same time and the momentum number on the cards determines in which order they will be executed.

-I hope I’ve shed some light on both games and showed their similarities and differences.
-Hopefully I helped solve your Mage Knight vs Gloomhaven dilemma and you have a clear winner by now.
+I hope I’ve shed some light on both games and shown their similarities and differences.
+Hopefully, I helped solve your Mage Knight vs Gloomhaven dilemma and you have a clear winner by now.

-As for myself, I decided to go for Mage Knight in the end (as you may already know if you read my blog frequently).
-I mostly play solo and the deterministic puzzle solving was very appealing.
+As for myself, I decided to go for Mage Knight in the end.
+I mostly play solo and the deterministic puzzle-solving was very appealing.
 Plus, I don’t think I can commit the time for Gloomhaven’s campaign, while I can play Mage Knight chunk by chunk.

 I feel I have decided right.
 But your decision may be different, of course.